Powering the future with electric vehicles

 And as an added bonus reason to get a smart meter to go alongside your new car, you need to know how much your new purchase is going to add to your energy bills.
 The in-home display which comes with every smart meter will show your energy usage in pounds and pence, in near real time, helping you to work out how much it's saving you and allowing you to adjust your budget accordingly.

 If you need any further convincing, have a watch of our video featuring Andrew explaining how his smart meter helps him to manage the electricity costs associated with his new purchase.

 For more information on how to get a smart meter, check out our supplier page here.

 Get a smart meter

-To do your bit for Britain's smart future, contact your energy supplier to book an installation at no extra cost.
+To do your bit for Britain's smart future, contact your energy supplier to request a smart meter at no extra cost